-Appliances and Equipment
+Appliance and Equipment Safety

-The appliances (stove) and equipment (hot water heater, furnace, generator, etc.) typically operate on liquefied petroleum (LP) gas.
+The stove, heating and hot water systems, and generator typically operate on liquefied petroleum (LP) gas.
 LP gas is flammable and is contained under high pressure.
-Improper use may result in a fire and/or explosion.
-Make sure to follow all instructions and warnings in this manual as well as those in the specific owner's manuals of the appliances and equipment; see LPG System on page 9-8.
+Improper use may result in a fire and possible explosion.
+Follow all instructions and warnings in this manual as well as those in each of the appliance and equipment manufacturer's manuals; see Basic LPG Safety Information on page 2-7 and see LPG System on page 9-6.